alvarobartt/investpy/README.md

 ## Use

-Currently you just have two possible options to retrieve data with this scrapper:
+Currently you just have two possible options to retrieve data with this scraper:

 * **Retrieve the recent data of a stock**: it retrieves the historical data from a stock from the last month.
 The function also checks if the introduced equity name is correct and then retrieves the data.
 ```